 Predators and parasites of grasshoppers are numerous and at times play an important role in maintaining grasshopper populations at low densities.
 Unfortunately, under favorable weather conditions, population increases may overwhelm the natural controls, and grasshoppers may reach high densities.

 A biological control that has been tested extensively and is commercially available is the protozoan Nosema locustae (Nolo Bait).
 Nolo Bait has a REI of 4 hr and acts slowly.
 It may not reduce grasshopper populations to noneconomic numbers the year of application.
+It may be more effective applied in non-cultivated areas such as borders and pasture where grasshoppers breed.
 Also, the timing of application is important.
 Two other organisms, the fungal pathogens Beauveria bassiana and Entomophus grylli, are being tested as commercial biological control agents.

 Disturbance or maturation of crops may cause grasshoppers to disperse.
 Take care not to cut vegetation or till soil of fields harboring grasshoppers if susceptible crops are being grown nearby.
 Large blocks of crops with less crop edge tend to be damaged less than smaller blocks.